British Battalion: Formation

 In January 1937, the survivors of No.1 Company joined with 450 new British, Irish, and Dominion volunteers at Madrigueras, near Albacete, International Brigades headquarters.
 They were formed into an English-speaking battalion, with three infantry companies (Nos.
 1, 3, 4) and a machine-gun company (no. 2).
+Its initial commanding officer was Wilfred Macartney, a former British Army officer who had served both in the Black & Tans and Spanish Foreign Legion, and then been sentenced to 10 years in HMP Parkhurst for spying for Russia.
 Canadian Bert "Yank" Levy served as an officer in No.2 company of the Saklatvala Battalion, under Wintringham from 1937.
-He was captured at the Battle of Jarama and spent six months in a Francoist gaol until he was released in a prisoner exchange.
+He was captured at the Battle of Jarama and spent six months in a Francoist jail until he was released in a prisoner exchange.

 The battalion was numbered the 16th battalion of the International Brigades.
 It was formally named after Shapurji Saklatvala, the former Communist Member of Parliament (MP) for Battersea.
 However, this name never caught on and it was normally known as the "British Battalion".
 The Spanish also referred to it as "el batallón británico" or "el batallón inglés".
 Number 1 company was later called the Major Attlee Company after the leader of the British Labour Party, who visited the British volunteers in December 1937.

 The British Battalion was attached to XV International Brigade, XV IB.
 The other battalions were the US Lincoln Battalion, the crack Balkan Dimitrov Battalion, and the Franco-Belgian Sixth February Battalion.
+In early February 1937 Macartney was recalled to the UK by his parole board.
+En route to the railway station at Albacete he was accidentally shot in the arm by the battalion commissar, necessitating transfer of command to Tom Wintringham.

 Jarama, 1937

 In February 1937, the battalion fought at the Battle of Jarama.
-In a single day's bloody fighting on 12 February against Moors from Francisco Franco's Army of Africa, the British Battalion suffered 275 casualties in No.1, No.3, and No.4 companies – leaving 125 rifleman fit for duty.
+In a single day's bloody fighting on 12 February against Moors of the 7th Tabor of Melilla, part of the 8th Regiment of Francisco Franco's Army of Africa, the British Battalion suffered 275 casualties in No.1, No.3, and No.4 companies – leaving 125 riflemen fit for duty.
 On the second day of fighting, the machine gun company was surrounded by Spanish Nationalist troops and many of its members were captured.
-Battalion commander Tom Wintringham was injured, and Jock Cunningham took command of the battalion's 140 survivors.
+Battalion commander Tom Wintringham was wounded, and Jock Cunningham took command of the battalion's 140 survivors.
+On the third day of the battle the battalion was temporarily routed, but under the leadership of Cunningham and brigade commissar Frank Ryan, staged a counter-attack, singing the Internationale, in what would become known as the “Great Rally”.
 The battalion remained in the trenches at Jarama until 17 June 1937.